sysown/proxysql/doc/admin_tables.md

 The fields have the following semantics:
 * `username`, `password` - credentials for connecting to the mysqld or ProxySQL instance
 * `active` - the users with active = 0 will be tracked in the database, but will be never loaded in the in-memory data structures
-* `default_hostgroup` - if there is no matching rule for the queries send by this users, the traffic is generates is sent to the specified hostgroup
+* `default_hostgroup` - if there is no matching rule for the queries sent by the users, the traffic it generates is sent to the specified hostgroup
 * `default_schema` - the schema to which the connection should change by default
 * `schema_locked` - not supported yet (TODO: check)
 * `transaction_persistent` - if this is set for the user with which the MySQL client is connecting to ProxySQL (thus a "frontend" user - see below), transactions started within a hostgroup will remain within that hostgroup regardless of any other rules
-* `fast_forward` - if set it bypass the query processing layer (rewriting, caching) and pass through the query directly as is to the backend server.
+* `fast_forward` - if set, it bypasses the query processing layer (rewriting, caching) and passes the query directly to the backend server.
 * `frontend` - if set to 1, this (username, password) pair is used for authenticating to the ProxySQL instance
 * `backend` - if set to 1, this (username, password) pair is used for authenticating to the mysqld servers against any hostgroup